Nepal Travel FAQs & Tips

 - What are the cultural and natural UNESCO World Heritage Sites in Nepal?

-- There are many World Heritage Sites in Nepal, both cultural and natural, like Kathmandu/Bhaktapur/Patan Durbar Square, Swayambhunath, Pashupatinath, Boudhanath, hangunarayan, Lumbini and Chitwan National Park, etc.
+- There are totally 10 World Heritage Sites in Nepal, including both cultural and natural properties, like Kathmandu/Bhaktapur/Patan Durbar Square, Swayambhunath, Pashupatinath, Boudhanath, Changunarayan Temple in Kathmandu Valley, Lumbini and Chitwan National Park, etc.

 - Where can I shop in Nepal?
 What souvenirs can I take home?

-- In the major cities of Nepal, like Kathmandu, Bhaktapur, Lalitpur, Pokhara, Chitwan, Dharan etc, you will find well-resourced shopping malls.
-Popular among visitors are handmade apparels like woolen sweaters, jackets, trousers and caps.
+- In the major cities of Nepal, like Kathmandu, Bhaktapur, Lalitpur, Pokhara, Chitwan, Dharan etc, you will find many shopping malls, such as the Thamel in Kathmandu, and areas near major tourist attractions.
+Popular souvenirs in Nepal are handmade handicrafts and apparels like woolen sweaters, jackets, trousers and caps.
 And the Pashmina shawl is a highly coveted item.
 Then there are ethnic and contemporary carpets, gems and jewelry, metal and wooden products, Khukuri (the curved metal knife, music CDs, Nepali paper products, pottery, spices, tea and Thangka paintings to take home.

 - How much should I expect to tip?